codacy/codacy-clang-tidy/docs/description/abseil-string-find-startswith.md

 .. option:: AbseilStringsMatchHeader

-The location of Abseil’s `strings/match.h`.
+The location of Abseil's `strings/match.h`.
 Defaults to `absl/strings/match.h`.